 But the lives of patients aren’t the only lives we touch.
 We require contractors engaged on our projects to meet or exceed minimum targets for training management, apprenticeships, Aboriginal participation and local industry jobs.

 Our impact extends beyond the individual.
 It can be measured at the community, city and economy-wide level.
 In rural areas our projects will often represent the largest single investment and building project in a community, with significant local social and economic impact.
 In Metropolitan Sydney, our precinct projects are of a city-shaping scale, altering the distribution of jobs and the function of the city for generations to come.

 It’s a great time to be joining HI.

-In June this year, Health Infrastructure’s forward project pipeline reached the $10 billon mark, with the 2017-18 NSW Budget adding 27 new projects to our books.
+In June of 2017, Health Infrastructure’s forward project pipeline reached the $10 billion mark, with the 2017-18 NSW Budget adding 27 new projects to our books.
 This is a remarkable opportunity to continue to innovate, refine our craft, and focus on excellence.